-- a.
-An application for admission is required prior to registration. - b.
-Placement test scores (COMPASS, ACT or SAT) are required prior to registration. - An official eight-semester high school transcript indicating successful completion of the core requirement during the first month of enrollment. - d.
-Students who receive an Arkansas High School Diploma or are graduates of home schooling or private high schools must make a subscore of 19 in the English and Mathematics portion of the ACT or the equivalent score on the SAT or COMPASS in order to be unconditionally admitted.
+- An application for admission is required prior to registration. - Placement test scores (COMPASS, ACT or SAT) are required prior to registration. - An official eight-semester high school transcript indicating successful completion of the core requirement during the first month of enrollment. - d.
+Students who receive an Arkansas High School Diploma or are graduates of home schooling or private high schools must make a a.
+The student may enroll for a maximum of 15 semester credit hours.

-e.
+- subscore of 19 in the English and Mathematics portion of the ACT or the equivalent score on the SAT or COMPASS in order to be unconditionally admitted. - e.
 All students graduating after May 1, 2002 are bound by the conditional admission requirements.
 Students who are enrolled in certificate of proficiency programs are exempt from these requirements.